asrithp244/Go2-Resilient-Inspector/README.md

 ---

 ## Code Reuse & Attribution
-This project synthesizes patterns from prior work:
+This project draws on patterns from prior work:

 | Prior project | What was reused |
 |---|---|